 I will state though for the record that the donor wall didn’t actually factor into my decision making process at all.
 That was just a joke I swear.

 Tentative Plan for 2022

 Aggressive/Risky: Donate 10% of income to effective charities in global health and environmental advocacy, in something like a 70/30 split.
 Definitely pay attention to new environmental projects.
 Treat local donations as a separate budget category that pulls from our spending money, and donate only to the one I like.
 Executing this means risking not doing any local donations.

-Moderate/Safe: 70/20/10 split of donations for global health, environmental advocacy, and local organizations.
-Peter Singer still wouldn’t Officially Recognize Me As A Good Person if I do this route, but I think about this in terms of harm reduction – the more I enjoy the giving process, the more likely I am going to do continue to do it in following years.
+Moderate/Safe: Donate 10% of income in a 70/20/10 split for global health, environmental advocacy, and local organizations respectively.
+I think this is what I actually want to do, rationally, monkey emotions aside.
+Peter Singer still wouldn’t Officially Recognize Me As A Good Person if I go this route, but I think about this in terms of harm reduction – the more I enjoy the giving process, the more likely I am going to do continue to do it in following years.
 Ensuring that the experience of donating remains pleasant for me is how I ensure that the world gets donations from me for the rest of my life, and if that means local charities get a cut, it’s still better than if my monkey emotions start rioting and I stop donating in 5 years when my earning power is higher.